-“Mrs. Barrett,” a male voice said from outside her apartment door.
+“Ms. Barrett,” a man’s voice said from outside her apartment door.
 “I need to speak with you, urgently.
-I’ve been calling and leaving messages but you haven’t returned my calls.
-I’m sorry for just showing up like this but you left me little choice.”
+I’ve been calling and leaving messages, but you haven’t returned my calls.
+I’m sorry for just appearing on your doorstep unannounced, but you’ve left me no choice.”

-Abby crept toward the door and peered through the peephole.
-A small, prim-looking man in a three-piece grey suit stood on the other side holding a briefcase.
-He sported a fairly decent attempt at a comb-over and wore small wire-rimmed glasses.
-Abby guessed he was about seventy.
+Abby crept toward the door, walking on her toes so the stiletto heels wouldn’t make any noise, and peered through the peephole.
+A small, prim-looking man in a three-piece grey suit stood outside, holding a briefcase.
+He sported a fairly decent attempt at a comb-over and wore small wire-rimmed glasses, and Abby guessed he was about seventy.
 He looked more like a lawyer than a reporter.
 Or maybe he was an FBI agent coming to interrogate her again.
-Abby knew, all too well, that looks could be deceiving when it came to reporters and agents.
+Abby knew, all-too well, that looks could be deceiving.

-“Mrs. Barrett, it’s not a timeshare.
+“Ms. Barrett, it’s not a time share.
 It’s a bequest of property.
 To you.”
-The man’s muffled voice behind her apartment door jerked Abby back into reality.
+The man’s muffled voice behind her apartment door jerked her back into reality.

 “What kind of property?” she asked through the door.

 Jerome Monroe shifted the briefcase to his other hand.
 She saw him visibly sag at her question.
 She almost felt sorry for him.
-It was a cold night and her stingy landlord would not turn on the heat in the hallways until the first snow, and the lawyer wasn’t wearing an overcoat or gloves.
+It was a cold night, and the stingy landlord would not turn on the heat in the hallways until the first snow, and the lawyer wasn’t wearing an overcoat or gloves.

+Hurt me?
 That hadn’t even occurred to her.
 She worked out every day at her home gym and swam laps four times a week.
 Correction.
 Had worked out.
 But she was still reasonably fit.
 Her Spartan diet certainly hadn’t added any weight to her five-foot-seven-inch frame.
-And walking up and down the stairs twice a day and to and from the bus stop kept her in reasonably good shape.
-Jerome Monroe was decades older than her.
+And walking up and down the stairs twice a day, and to and from the bus stop, kept her in reasonably good shape.
+He was in his seventies.
 She could take him.
 Unless he had a gun.
-Or what if he had an accomplice who was lurking out of site?
+Or what if an accomplice lurked out of sight?

 Stop it right now Abby!
 You are being insane, not to mention ridiculous.